 There’s a reason this book ends up on everyone’s books-I-must-read-before-I-die list.
 I have read through my favorite beautifully sad stories a few times and each time I find something new that speaks to me.
 Of all the books to read from this post, this a must.
 Enough said.

-Another series of short stories by Millhauser by you guessed it, that dear friend.
+Another series of short stories by Millhauser which I feel is another must read for the atypical summer book reader.
 It is comprised of 13 darkly comic short stories and perfectly eligible for reading on the beach.
 Purely fictional and dreamy, this book transported me while reading and I became consumed once again by his style of writing.
 A great read for the dreamy reader.

 Thank you for reading and I will have more book reviews coming soon! xx brittany